 MongoDB index

-Jest testing for TypeScript - Slugify method - Testing slugify method
+Jest testing for TypeScript - generateSlug method - Testing generateSlug method

-Your Settings page - Form and input - Data validation
+Your Settings page - Form and input - API infrastructure for updating profile

-API infrastructure for uploading file - Page's uploadFile - Getting signed request API - Env variables for uploading file - Uploading file using signed request API - Testing file upload - resizeImage
+Uploading file API - Page method uploadFile - Getting signed request API - Env variables and CORS settings for uploading file - Uploading file using signed request API - Testing file upload - resizeImage

 https://docs.atlas.mongodb.com/

-In Chapter 3, we harcoded a user object inside an Express route at the API server:
+In Chapter 3, we harcoded a user object inside an Express route at the api

 server.get('/api/v1/public/get-user', (_, res) => {